 - College can introduce you to a whole world of options that you may never have thought of, opening up new opportunities and leading you to a satisfying career. - People with a college degree or certificate can make twice as much money, or more, than people without one. - Today, having a high school diploma is just not enough.
-The fastest growing job sectors right now all require some college, so education matters now more than ever.
+The fastest growing job sectors right now all require some college, whether that is career and technical education, or a 2-year or 4-year degree.
+Education matters now more than ever.

-Joaquin's Story: COLLEGE IS POSSIBLE
+Destiny's Story: COLLEGE MEANS STABILITY